-The unprecedented global outbreak of COVID-19 pandemic that has been ongoing for two years has brought about substantial disruptions affecting almost all sectors of economies across the globe and ours are of no exceptions too.
-Sudden changes and uncertainties with continuous fine-tuning and adaptation in business operations under the new normal are needed during this challenging period.
-We have responded quickly along the way to put in place measures that enhance the safeguarding of employees' health and safety during this extraordinary time meanwhile making sure that our business and production operations are able to be resumed and sustained with growth, without significantly affected the supply to customers.
+The unprecedented global outbreak of the COVID-19 pandemic that has been ongoing since the end of year 2019 has brought about substantial disruptions affecting almost all sectors of economies across the globe and ours are no exceptions too.
+Uncertainties with continuous fine-tuning and adaptation in business operations under the new normal, and even during the current transition towards the endemic, are needed during such challenging times.
+Nevertheless, we have responded quickly along the way to put in place measures that enhance the safeguarding of employees' health and safety during this extraordinary time meanwhile making sure that our business and production operations are able to be resumed and sustained with growth, without significantly affecting the supply to customers.

-Notwithstanding that, the Group is committed to ensure its adaptation and strict compliance with the SOPs stipulated as well as the regulations and guidelines on health precautions and movement control issued by the Ministry of Health Malaysia, Ministry of Defence Malaysia and other related regulatory bodies.
-In view of the ongoing COVID-19 pandemic, in order to provide a safe and healthy working environment to employees, sufficient and appropriate briefings were given to employees in relation to the pandemic and the preventive measures required to be taken.
-Employees are always required to comply strictly with the guidelines and preventive measures required by the authority bodies.
+Notwithstanding that, the Group is committed to ensuring its adaptation and strict compliance with the SOPs stipulated as well as the regulations and guidelines on health precautions and movement control issued by the Ministry of Health Malaysia, Ministry of Defence Malaysia and other related regulatory bodies.
+In order to provide a safe and healthy working environment to employees, sufficient and appropriate briefings and awareness are always given to employees in relation to the pandemic and the preventive measures required to be taken.
+Employees are required to always comply strictly with the guidelines and preventive measures required by the authority bodies.

-A formal memorandum in relation to COVID-19 prevention enhancement was issued and disseminated to employees in serving as a reminder of the precautions and safety measures exercised by the Group to ensure everyone in the premises in protected form COVID-19 infection.
+A formal memorandum in relation to COVID-19 prevention enhancement was issued and disseminated to employees in serving as a reminder of the precautions and safety measures exercised by the Group.
 The precaution steps are reviewed and improved from time to time with reference to the ongoing situation as well as the government's guidelines and SOPs to safeguard the safety and well-being of our employees, lorry drivers, suppliers, customers, contractors and visitors.
-Despite the lifting of COVID-19 restrictions where employees are allowed to resume work in the office premises at limited workforce capacity with certain terms and conditions required to be observed.
-Alternate working days was implemented during the lockdowns imposed in Malaysia to minimise the number of headcounts present at the workplace.
+Furthermore, the Group always ensure strict compliance with the minimum standard for space requirement for workers' accommodations in accordance with the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).